medvedevgroup/minimizer-jaccard-estimator/README.md

 # minimizer-jaccard-estimator

-Support for minimizer Jaccard estimator
+This software evaluates bias in the minimizer Jaccard estimator.